patryck100/clothing-e-commerce/README.md

 * The application fetches data using promise object

-The application is not complete yet, but it will use Stripe API to allow payments (only for testing, this project is for study propose only) among other functionalities.
+The application is not complete yet.
+A shop cart functionality will be added to allow user to save items and pay through Stripe API (this project is for study propose only and won't allow real payments) among other functionalities.